MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 ## Get data

 In the following steps, you create a table, and create a data connection to Event Hubs.
-Data connections to Event Hubs can be used
+Data connections to Event Hubs can be used for more than one database.

 1. Browse to your KQL database.
 1. Select **Get data** > **Get data from Event Hubs**.